cettia/asity/1.0.0-Beta1/index.md

 ### Try out examples

 The same pattern applies when bridging an application to other platforms.
-Here is working examples.
+Here are working examples.
 They demonstrate how to run [Cettia Java Server](http://cettia.io/projects/cettia-java-server) implementing the Cettia Protocol using Asity on each platform.

 <ul class="menu">
 <li><a href="https://github.com/cettia/cettia-examples/tree/master/archetype/cettia-java-server/platform/atmosphere2">Atmosphere 2</a></li>